 Antenna Matching PI Circuit

 ANDE stands for Atmospheric Neutral Drag Experiment and is a 19" passive sphere with optical corner reflectors and 6 Lasers for precise orbit determination.
 The Naval Academy has been given the opportunity to construct a digital communications transponder for use in the Amateur Satellite Service to fit inside the ANDE sphere similar to what it is flying on the PCsat and PCSAT2 missions.
-The PCsat-like follow-on packet communications mission will continue the interest of students worldwide by letting them communicate via the satellite and capture telemetry relative to its temperature in the space environment.
+The PCsat-like follow-on packet communications mission will continue the interest of students worldwide by letting them communicate via the satellite transponder and to watch its subsequent decay in the space environment due to drag.
 See the paper on Licensing of ANDE for operations in the Amateur Satellite Service

 COMMUNICATIONS DESIGN DETAILS: This web page addresses only the communications portion of the design which is our responsibility.
 We maintain this web page daily as the design and development proceeds.
 The communications, telemetry, command and control is all based on the off-the-shelf Kantronics KPC-3 TNC as shown below.
 What makes this design unique is the absence of any external antennas as required by the minimum drag needs of the science experiment.
 We solved this by cutting the sphere in half so that we can use it as a dipole antenna across the two halves.

 Lithium Primary Battery Power System: Another unique requirement of the comm system was to operate for up to 1.5 years on primary batteries without any solar cells or external charging.
 Thus, ANDE runs on 112 "D" cell Lithium thionylchloride cells arranged in 4 packs of 7 strings of 4 cells in series.
 To meet the man safety requirements for launch on the shuttle, extensive testing has been conducted.